AL3XEY/clockworks/README.md

 # clockworks
 A JavaScript clock museum

-Or ifferent ways of displaying time in JS
+Or different ways of displaying time in JS

 #About

 It's simply a personal project to train JavaScript and UI.

+Uses jQuery.
+Also Bootstrap for demo.

 #TODO

+Basic features :
 * Alarm (Digital)
 * Binary
 * Black Standard Binary